Tiopipi/Practice1/README.md

 ---
 # How to use
 ### First you have to connect to the broker.
 Then you have to run the Main.java of the event_store_builder module and then the Main.java of the weather_supplier module.
 If you run this module in IntelIJ, you have to add a CLI argument that is the apikey, but if you run it in the terminal, you have to add the apikey as an argument.
-In order to see the file where the events are stored for the first time, you have to stop the application.
-But if you run it in the terminal, you will see the eventstore file in the file you have the jar
+In order to see the file where the events are stored for the first time, you have to stop the application if you are using IntelIJ.
+But if you run it in the terminal, you will see the eventstore folder in the folder you have the event_strore_builder jar.

 ---